kubernetes/community/community-membership.md

 Kubernetes organization to any related orgs automatically, but such is not the case currently.
-If you are a Kubernetes org member, you are implicitly eligible for membership in related orgs, and can request membership when it becomes relevant, by [opening an issue][membership request] against the kubernetes/org repo, as above.
+If you are a Kubernetes org member, you are implicitly eligible for membership in related orgs, and can request membership when it becomes relevant, by creating a PR directly or [opening an issue][membership request] against the kubernetes/org repo, as above.

 However, if you are a member of any of the related [Kubernetes GitHub organizations] but not of the [Kubernetes org], you will need explicit sponsorship for your membership request.